Bone Marrow Transplant for Children

 Before the transplant:

-- Your child will have physical exams and tests.
-The tests look at your child's blood and organ functions, such as heart, kidney, liver, and lungs.
+child will have physical exams and tests.
+The tests look at your child's blood.
+They

 During the Test